 uterus(womb) is a pear-shaped organ located between the bladder and rectum.
 It consists of two parts, the body and the cervix.
 The main function of the uterus is to support the developing fetus.

-cervixis the lower part of the uterus (womb).
-It connects the uterus to the
+cervixis the lower part of the uterus.
+The cervix contains the cervical canal, which connects the uterus to the

 vagina.
 The opening of the cervix, called the

 os, is at the top of the vagina.

 ovariesare two almond-shaped organs located on either side of the uterus.
 Ovaries produce hormones and eggs (ova).
 Ovaries contain thousands of fluid-filled sacs called

 follicles.
 Each ovarian follicle houses an immature egg.
 A dominant follicle produces a mature egg, which is released at the time of ovulation.